TankieTwitch/how-to-use-library/README.md

 **RedM** - has nearly 2400 individual images (at last count).
 The RedM folder is one large library.
 I have tried to organize the images by names so folder searching will be simplified.

 > [!CAUTION]
 > The names of .pngs in the library can change without warning.
-Filing is based on my system.
+File naming is based on my system.
 Best practice is to save a copy of the library on you desktop.
 IF an images gets updated it will be indicated in the changelog notes.

 ## IMAGE CATEGORIES:
 | CATEGORY | Description |